zasiddiq/PlanetDDSProject/README.md

 This website serves as a proof of concept for a patient management application for dentists.

 ### Tech Stack
-Backend: Java, Java Servlets, SQL (MySQL)
+Backend: Java, Java Servlets, SQL (MySQL), XML

 Frontend: JavaScript, AJAX, HTML, Bootstrap, jQuery